 Sarah started setting crosswords in 1996 and her first puzzle was published in the Independent Saturday Magazine.

-Hazard is a setter of Quiptic crosswords on The Guardian website.
+Hazard is a former setter of Quiptic crosswords on The Guardian website.

 Brian Head, a former schoolteacher, founded The Crossword Club in 1978, and edits Crossword, the monthly club magazine.

 George Heard, an expat Australian, now a Professor of Chemistry in North Carolina, is the author of the entertaining crossword blog George versus the Listener Crossword.
 He is also a regular blogger of Times crosswords at Times for the Times.